solomonxie/lua-debug-tui/README.md

 This is a text-based user interface command line debugging utility for Lua and Moonscript.
-It lets you browse the call stack, source code, and local variables right at the moment when your code crashes, or you call `ldt.breakpoint()`.
+It lets you browse the call stack, source code, and local variables right at the moment when your code crashes (or when `ldt.breakpoint()` is called).
 Moonscript is fully supported, so the callstack and source code panes will display the correct source for functions written in Moonscript.
+It looks like this:

 ![preview](preview.png)